Skip to content

 from sec_gemini.byot.service import ByotService

-from sec_gemini.tools import create_baseline_mcp
+from sec_gemini.tools import load_baseline_mcps

 byot = ByotService(api_key="YOUR_API_KEY", name="my-client")

-await byot.start(tools=[baseline])
+await byot.start(tools=baseline_tools)

 # Check status